AztechMC/Modern-Industrialization/docs/README.md

 - It uses `modern_industrialization/runtime_datagen` to produce all the files that are automatically generated.
   - These files include loot tables, most recipes, or material textures, for example.
 - The files that are **different** from those in the jar then get copied to `modern_industrialization/generated_resources`.
-- Finally, MI injects a hidden data and resource pack with maximum priority to load these resources into the game.
+- Finally, MI injects a data and resource pack to load these resources into the game.

 Runtime datagen will only use the resources from the MI jar and the base vanilla assets.
 **It will not use any resource pack, as it runs too early.**